Diamond drilling without water: everything about dry drilling and core bits

 1. For rotary hammers and drills

-Depth: up to 400 mm (with extensions it is possible to make holes over 1 m).
+• Depth: up to 400 mm (with extensions, holes over 1 m can be made).

-Depth: up to 400 mm (with extensions it is possible to make holes over 1 m).
+• Depth: up to 400 mm (with extensions, holes over 1 m can be made).

-Micro-impact in diamond drilling is an innovative technology in which light, high-frequency pulsed blows of small amplitude are added to the main rotation of the core bit.
-Unlike the classic impact mode, as in a rotary hammer, there is no destructive blow to the material here — the force of impact is minimal, but due to the high frequency (thousands of micro-pulsations per minute) it significantly increases drilling efficiency, especially in hard and reinforced concrete.
+Micro-impact in diamond drilling is an innovative technology in which light, high-frequency, low-amplitude impulses are added to the basic rotation of the core bit.
+Unlike the classic impact mode, as in a rotary hammer, there is no destructive blow to the material — the force of impact is minimal, but thanks to the high frequency (thousands of micropulses per minute), drilling efficiency is significantly increased, especially in hard and reinforced concrete.

 Main features of micro-impact:

-— Speeds up the drilling process: the time to make a hole is reduced by 3–5 times compared to conventional dry drilling.
+• Speeds up the drilling process: hole-making time is reduced 3–5 times compared to conventional dry drilling.

-— Reduces the load on the tool: thanks to partial vibration the material breaks down more easily, the bit does not jam.
+• Reduces tool load: thanks to partial vibration, the material crumbles more easily, the core bit does not jam.

-— Increases the service life of the core bit: since the reduced load decreases overheating and segment wear.
+• Increases bit durability: since the load reduction reduces overheating and segment wear.

-— Works without water: drilling is performed dry while maintaining high performance.
+• Operates without water: drilling is performed dry while maintaining high efficiency.

-To work in micro-impact mode, special diamond drills and compatible core bits capable of withstanding impulse loads are required.
-Using unsuitable bits can lead to their accelerated wear or destruction.
+To work in micro-impact mode, special diamond drills and compatible bits capable of withstanding impulse loads are required.
+Using unsuitable bits may lead to accelerated wear or destruction.

-The technology is especially useful when drilling in high-grade concrete (M400 and above), as well as in cases where speed and cleanliness of work are critical — for example, in residential and office premises.
+The technology is particularly useful when drilling in high-grade concrete (M400 and above), as well as in cases where speed and cleanliness of work are key — for example, in residential and office premises.

 Conclusions

 Dry drilling is a modern solution for clean and fast work.
-It eliminates the need to install bulky stands and allows you to work indoors without dirt and moisture.
-Diamond drills with high power and RPM significantly increase drilling efficiency, especially when using properly selected core bits.
+It eliminates the need for massive stands and allows work in rooms without dirt and moisture.
+High-power, high-speed diamond drills significantly increase drilling efficiency, especially when properly selected bits are used.

-Saving on the tool is not always reasonable: high-quality equipment pays off due to speed, convenience, and the service life of consumables.
+Saving on tools is not always reasonable: high-quality equipment pays off thanks to speed, convenience, and durability of consumables.

 Comments to the article